Canberra Research Laboratory

 Dr. Wray Buntine relocated from Helsinki Finland to Canberra Australia in April 2007 to join NICTA.
 Recently of University of Helsinki and HIIT, and previously NASA Ames Research Center, UC Berkeley, and Google.

 Dr. Buntine's early work at NASA Ames research Center was in machine learning of decision trees and Bayesian networks, doing one of the first Bayesian non-parametric theses in machine learning.
 He also has a development background using Linux, and has produced two GPL'd suites of machine learning software, IND for decision trees in the 90's and MPCA for component analysis mid 2000's.
 His undergraduate was at University of Queensland where he did pure and applied mathematics and an MQual (1st class) in Computer Science.

-A full resume is available, as well as slides from an overview research talk, "Discrete Non-Parametric Models for Natural Language Processing".
+A full resume is available and a curated publication list, as well as slides from an overview research talk, "Discrete Non-Parametric Models for Natural Language Processing".

 Sample projects are at official ANU website.

 Postal address: Locked Bag 8001, Canberra ACT 2601 AUSTRALIA

 Office location: Building A, 7 London Circuit, Canberra

 Along with past and present PhD students Lan Du and Changyou Chen, I'm working on applications in topic models of Poisson-Dirichlet (or Pitman-Yor) processes and a near relative called Normalised Generalised Gamma processes.
 The later are a kind of Poisson process and thus allows clean birth, death and transition operators.
 We apply these to topic modelling as a way of handling different document and linguistic structures.